-Assuming the 2 x 1500 mm Ø pipe alternative is advanced, as recommended in Section 11, a piped diversion system which diverts upstream flows from Reach #2 to a point further downstream of the residence via a piped system may be considered to reduce the flood risk to the residence at 585 - 21st Street West.
+In consideration of the 2 x 1500 mm Ø pipe alternative presented in Section 11 (i.e., Scheme 2-3B), a piped diversion system which diverts upstream flows from Reach #2 to a point further downstream of the residence via a piped system may be considered to reduce the flood risk to the residence at 585 - 21st Street West.
 The effectiveness of the piped diversion alternative is, in part, dependent on the influence of downstream drainage infrastructure in reducing, or negating, benefits through possible backwater effects.
 In general, the farther downstream the outlet of the subject diversion is proposed, the lesser degree of influence there may be at the point of diversion.
-However, the farther downstream the outlet of the diversion is proposed, the greater the costs associated with the installation of the diversion system.
+However, the farther downstream the outlet of the diversion system.